Nexium Control overview

 A key question for heartburn sufferers

-Suffering twice or more per week with heartburn is classed as frequent heartburn.
+Suffering more than once per week with heartburn is classed as frequent heartburn.

 Regardless of its severity, frequent heartburn makes the oesophagus sensitive to acid such that it does not take a lot to trigger burning pain

 Ask your patients ‘How often do you suffer from heartburn each week?’